pydata/pydata-sphinx-theme/docs/community/practices/merge.md

 # Merge and review policy

 Our policy for merging and reviewing describes how we review one another's work, and when we allow others to merge changes into our main codebase.
-It tries to balance between a few goals:
+It tries to balance a few goals:

 - Iterate on PRs and merge them relatively quickly, so that we reduce the debt associated with long-lasting PRs.
 - Give enough time for others to provide their input and guide the PR itself, and to ensure that we aren't creating a problem with the PR.
 - Value iterative improvement over creating the perfect Pull Request, so that we do not burden contributors with cumbersome discussion and minor revision requests.
 - Recognize that we all have limited time and resources, and so cannot guarantee a full quality assurance process each time.
-- Give general preference to the opinions from maintainers of projects in the PyData ecosystem, as a key stakeholder community of this theme.
+- Give general preference to the opinions of maintainers of projects in the PyData ecosystem, as a key stakeholder community of this theme.

-We follow these guidelines in order to achieve these goals:
+We follow these guidelines to achieve these goals:

 - Assume that all maintainers are acting in good faith and will use their best judgment to make decisions in the best interests of the repository.
-- We can and will make mistakes, and so encourage best practices in testing and documentation to guard against this.
+- We can and will make mistakes, so encourage best practices in testing and documentation to guard against this.
-- It's important to share information, so give a best effort at telling others about work that you're doing.
+- It's important to share information, so give your best effort at telling others about the work that you're doing.
-- It's best to discuss and agree on important decisions at a high level before implementation, so give a best effort at providing time and invitation for others to provide feedback.
+- It's best to discuss and agree on important decisions at a high level before implementation, so give the best effort at providing time and invitation for others to provide feedback.

 ## Policy for moderate changes